Apina-32/FaceitFinder-Enhancer/README.md

 # FaceitFinder-Enhancer
-Fetches and displays cs:go competitive and Esportal ranks in faceitfinder.
+Fetches and displays cs:go competitive and Esportal ranks in faceitfinder.com

 - Adds matchmaking and esportal ranks to faceitfinder.com.
 Uses csgostats.gg or convars.com for getting the matchmaking rank and other data for players.
 - Latest faceit match is acquired from faceit api.